SmithyAT/UltiTuner/README.md

 Change the temperature to 80 and restart the printer service

 `ultituner cooldown 80 -p 192.168.0.23 -r`

+### Cooldown
+The "cooldown" command is an easy variant of the safetotouch command.
+With "on" the safeToTouch temperature is set to the default of 60, and with "off" the temperature is set to 200.
+Without an argument, you get the current set temperature, and it is then identical to the "safetotouch" command.

+Enable the cool-down stage:
+`ultituner cooldown on -p 192.168.0.23 -r`

+Disable the cool-down stage:
+`ultituner cooldown off -p 192.168.0.23 -r`

+### SSH Server
+The "sshserver" command permanently enables the ssh daemon on the printer, independent of developer mode.
+It can be very helpful if you work with the firmware because the developer mode is just a flag, and the firmware starts the ssh daemon during startup.
+If you have an error in a file and the startup routine throws an exception, the printer is bricked because you can no longer shh into the printer and fix the problem.
+The ssh daemon is always available when enabling it permanently as the system default, regardless of the startup routines of the printer firmware.

+Remember that disabling the developer mode won't disable the ssh daemon anymore.
+If you want to turn it off again, you have to use UltiTuner again.

 ### Restart & Reboot
 Just restart the printer.
 Not the same as power cycling, but it restarts the printer service.